JDagnall/nixLoki/README.md

 If nixCats is active and the specified cat (category) is enabled, then true is returned, and false if the cat is unset or set to false.

-After the spec is added a cat should be added to `./cats.nix`, specifying its package and any dependencies
+After the spec is added, a cat should be added to `./cats.nix`, specifying its package and any dependencies

 ```nix